Bhat-Gurunandan/ajeeb-goa/markdown/chapter02.md

 Congress.
 Meantime party MLA Jayesh Salgaokar resigned and joined the BJP, while the working president Kiran Khandolkar, a former BJP MLA, crossed over to the TMC.
-However, in the bargain, the five-year old regional outfit has faded out its shining colours of Goem, Goenkar, Goenkarponn.
+However, in the bargain, the five-year old regional outfit has faded out its shining colours of *Goem, Goenkar, Goenkarponn*.
 The party supposedly of regional aspirations has proved to be yet another ‘negotiator party’ of personal aspirations!

 **REVOLUTIONARY GOANS**: Calling itself Uzzo (Fire), a section of youth of